ls-/ls_UI/README.md

 - Default UI elements, such as **ActionBars**, **MicroMenu**, **Minimap** and **Buttons**, are all customized;
 - **Frame "movers"** for various interface elements;
 - **Floating Combat Feedback** on player frame;
-- **AuraTracker** for monitoring up to 8 buffs and debuffs on player character in total.
-List of auras can be managed via slash commands ingame and is saved per character.
-List of AuraTracker commands can be accessed via either dropdown menu or /atcmd slash command.
+- **AuraTracker** for monitoring up to 12 buffs and debuffs on player character in total.
+List of auras can be managed via config frame, and is saved per character.
 - **NamePlates**.
 Nice and clean look;
 - And more.